 And if that is not enough for you, there are many so many more reasons for why you should maintain good posture.

 The truth is, that having poor posture can potentially harm you in so many ways.

-What Is So Important About This Posture Thing?
+What Is So Important About Posture?

 Poor posture does not only affect how you look.
 Studies have been able to show that your dominant posture can also have a strong impact on how you feel.

 If you do not maintain an upright position with an open chest you are likely to feel less positive and less confident.

 People around you respond to your posture both consciously and subconsciously.
 When we are communicating face to face there is often a lot of body language going on.

 Poor posture could affect your non-verbal communication negatively.

 Of course, poor posture can also harm your joints and muscle by creating a lot of unnecessary wear and tear.

 But these kinds of consequences are likely first to appear after a very long time.
 So, you might feel very relaxed when you slouch right now, but perhaps not in 5-10 years later.